 IV.
 The Award Selection Committee

-The selection committee is composed of 2 Lamont Associate Research Professors, 1 Postdoc, 2 Graduate Students, 1 representative from CIESIN, 1 representative from IRI, and award recipients from each of the previous two years.
+The selection committee is composed of 2 members of the LDEO Scientific Staff, 1 Postdoc, 2 Graduate Students, 1 representative from CIESIN, 1 representative from IRI, and award recipients from each of the previous two years.
 To see this year's committee membership and learn more about the committee's charge, go to the Mentoring Award Committee web site.